basho/basho_docs/source/languages/en/riak/ops/tuning/latency-reduction.md

 Riak always performs best with smaller objects.
-Large objects, which can be mistakenly inserted into Riak by your application or caused by siblings (see below), can often increase on latency.
+Large objects, which can be mistakenly inserted into Riak by your application or caused by siblings (see below), can often increase latency.

 We recommend keeping all objects stored in Riak smaller than 1-2 MB, preferably below 100 KB.
 Large objects lead to increased I/O activity